Innocent Fanservice Girl

 - Elves of the Forgotten Realms normally don't see any problems with nudity, and humans who dealt with them too much (including the Seven Sisters) sometimes pick up their habits.
 Though they make adjustments to not become too much of a distraction when among the humans.
 In books, citizens of Cormanthor (Elminster in Myth Drannor) considered a handful of enchanted gems stuck to the skin to be a fashionable dress, and for the ladies of Evereska (Return of the Archwizards), the discovery that men who see them swimming start to breathe heavily was rather disconcerting.

 - This is one of the traits of the Drow, depending on the source.
-The Drow are so supremely vain that it's considered proper form to wear as little as possible except during special occasions; after all, with "perfect" bodies, wearing clothes obviously just means you're hiding something.
+The Drow are so supremely vain that it's considered proper form to wear as little as possible except during special occasions; after all, with "perfect" bodies, wearing clothes obviously just means you're hiding something (the fact that Drow tend to suffer from Chronic Backstabbing Disorder means that the Strawman Has a Point though).
 "Special Occasions" does not always include "interacting with outsiders", nor "armed combat."
 The fact that the Drow are the go-to race for Evil Is Sexy, and that their formal religious wear is a mixture of dominatrix gear and spiderwebs might have something to do with it.
 Drow also got Eilistraee — as one of the authors put it, "goddess of butt-neckid moon dance".

 - The Nazzadi in Cthulhu Tech have no nudity taboo, and are scantily-clad as a general rule.